eortiz14/Project-1--Boston-Airbnb/index.md

 ![image](https://user-images.githubusercontent.com/88516507/128954566-1794dac3-3ad8-4eca-8c7e-39144a90d709.png) ![image](https://user-images.githubusercontent.com/88516507/128954617-8aa91074-d4f7-484e-9dd9-376fc8cecdb7.png)

-We can see at the begin of time window the average price tends to decrease and number of the available propertys tends to increase.
-Between march to august the price present small variaton, same as the number of the available properties.
+We can see at the begin of time's window the average price tends to decrease and number of the available propertys tends to increase.
+Between march and august the price present small variaton, same as the number of the available properties.
 The conclussion is at the first semester the plots show contrary behaviors and in the second semester they are similar.

 ## Question 2